vlumi/geo-coord/README.md

 # geo-coord

-This library contains utilities for managing geographic coordinate data.
+This library contains utilities for managing geographic coordinate values.

+The current functionality includes:

+* Parsing and normalizing coordinate values into decimal degrees
+* Converting the values to normalized DMS (degrees, minutes, seconds) with hemisphere information

 ## Usage